dbayardAWS/lakeform_labs/Part1.md

 ![screen](images/iam14.png)

 * Clear out the search field and type in "Datalake".
-Then click on the refresh button
+Then click on the Refresh button to the right of the "Create policy" button.
+A picture of the Refresh button is shown below:

 ![screen](images/iam15.png)